girder/viime/joss/paper.md

 ## Data Analysis and Visualization

-VIIME supports several downstream analyses and visualizations.
+Viime supports several downstream analyses and visualizations.
 Univariate analyses using the Wilcoxon rank sum test and multivariate ANOVA can be carried out on data with two or more groups, respectively.
 For the ANOVA, a post-hoc Tukey test is automatically applied so that p-values for